-The virus enters via the fecal-oral or respiratory route, then enters the lymphoid tissues of the GI tract.
+The virus enters via the fecal-oral or respiratory route, then multiplies in oropharyngeal and lower gastrointestinal tract mucosa.
+The virus is secreted into saliva and feces, from which it can be transmitted to others.
+The virus then enters the cervical and mesenteric lymph nodes.
 A primary (minor) viremia follows with spread of virus to the reticuloendothelial system.
 Infection may be contained at this point, or the virus may further multiply and cause several days of secondary viremia, culminating in the development of symptoms and antibodies.

-In paralytic infections, poliovirus enters the CNS—whether via secondary viremia or via migration up peripheral nerves is unclear.
+In paralytic infections, poliovirus enters the central nervous system—whether via secondary viremia or via migration up peripheral nerves is unclear.
 Significant damage occurs in only the spinal cord and brain, particularly in the nerves controlling motor and autonomic function.
 Inflammation compounds the damage produced by primary viral invasion.
-Factors predisposing to serious neurologic damage include increasing age (throughout life), recent tonsillectomy or intramuscular injection, pregnancy, impairment of B-cell function, and physical exertion concurrent with onset of the CNS phase.
+Factors predisposing to serious neurologic damage include

-Poliovirus is present in the throat and feces during incubation and, after symptom onset, persists 1 to 2 wk in the throat and ≥ 3 to 6 wk in feces; the fecal-oral and respiratory routes are the usual method of transmission.
+Poliovirus is present in the throat and feces during incubation and, after symptom onset, persists 1 to 2 weeks in the throat and ≥ 3 to 6 weeks in feces.

 Most symptomatic infections, particularly in young children, are minor, with 1 to 3 days of slight fever, malaise, headache, sore throat, and vomiting, which develop 3 to 5 days after exposure.
 There are no neurologic symptoms or signs, and physical examination is unremarkable except for the presence of fever.

-Paralytic poliomyelitis occurs in < 1% of all infections.
-It may develop without a preceding minor illness, particularly in older children and adults.
+Paralytic poliomyelitis occurs in < 1% of all poliovirus infections.
+It can manifest as a biphasic illness in infants and young children with a paralytic phase occurring several days after resolution of abortive poliomyelitis symptoms.
 Incubation is usually 7 to 21 days.

-Common manifestations include aseptic meningitis, deep muscle pain, hyperesthesias, paresthesias, and, during active myelitis, urinary retention and muscle spasms.
+Common manifestations of paralytic poliomyelitis in addition to aseptic meningitis Aseptic meningitis Enteroviruses, along with rhinoviruses (see Common Cold) and human parechoviruses, are a genus of picornaviruses (pico, or small, RNA viruses).
+All enteroviruses are antigenically heterogeneous... read more include deep muscle pain, hyperesthesias, paresthesias, and, during active myelitis, urinary retention and muscle spasms.
 Asymmetric flaccid paralysis may develop and progress over 2 to 3 days.
 Encephalitic signs occasionally predominate.

 Dysphagia, nasal regurgitation, and nasal voice are usually the earliest signs of bulbar involvement, but some patients have pharyngeal paralysis and cannot control oral secretions.
 As with skeletal muscle paralysis, bulbar involvement may worsen over 2 to 3 days and, in some patients, affects the respiratory and circulatory centers of the brain stem, leading to respiratory compromise.
 Infrequently, respiratory failure develops when the diaphragm or intercostal muscles are affected.